franpts2/focusly/README.md

 From creating quizzes and flashcards to having a Pomodoro timer, Focusly is an all-in-one app for an organized and productive study.

 ### Features and Assumptions
-- Creating Flashcards
-- Creating Quizzes
-- Posting questions in a Forum
+- Quizzes & Flashcards – Create, customize, and review quizzes and flashcards to reinforce learning
+- Collaborative Forum – Post questions, get answers, and engage in discussions with fellow students
-- Pomodoro timer
+- Pomodoro Timer – Stay focused with an integrated Pomodoro timer for structured study sessions
-- Categorizing flashcards and quizzes
+- Categorization – Organize your flashcards and quizzes by subject or topic for easy access

 ### Elevator Pitch
+Focusly transforms the way you study by combining essential tools into one seamless experience.
+Create personalized quizzes and flashcards, boost focus with a built-in Pomodoro timer, and collaborate with peers through an interactive forum.
+Whether you're preparing for exams or just reviewing concepts, our app makes studying smarter, not harder.
+Join a community of learners and take your productivity to the next level!
 <!--
 Draft a small text to help you quickly introduce and describe your product in a short time (lift travel time ~90 seconds) and a few words (~800 characters), a technique usually known as elevator pitch.